Screening? Try our Mouse Fecal Panel:

 • Shorten the time required to confirm a clinical diagnosis of Tyzzer's disease.

-• Ensure that rodent colonies are free of Clostridium piliforme
+• Help ensure that rodent colonies are free of Clostridium piliforme

 • Early prevention of spread of C. piliforme among a colony